 Meeting of Members

 Section 1.
 Annual Meetings: The Association shall hold at least one or more membership meetings a year at a place and time to be designated by the Board of Directors.
-Same shall be arranged by the Board of Directors, or by a committee appointed for the purpose.
+The meetings shall be arranged by the Executive Director, or by a committee appointed for the purpose by the Board of Directors.

 Section 2.
-Notice of Meetings: The Secretary shall give notice of all meetings by mailing to each member a written or printed notice stating the time and place of the meeting at least thirty days in advance of the time set for holding of such convention or meeting.
+Notice of Meetings: The Secretary shall give notice of all meetings by mailing to each member an electronic, written or printed notice stating the time and place of the meeting at least thirty days in advance of the time set for holding of such convention or meeting.

-Where the term “Notice” is used in these Bylaws, publication shall also include the Association’s official service bulletin, its official newspaper as well as by mail.
+Where the term “Notice” is used in these Bylaws, publication shall also include the Association’s official service bulletin, its official newspaper as well as by mail or email.

 Section 3.
 Quorum: The active membership in attendance at any regular or special meeting of the Association shall constitute a quorum.

 Section 4.
-Vote and Representation: Each active membership shall be entitled to one vote only at all meetings of the members of the Association, whether such vote be cast in the person of the duly appointed delegate or by his duly accredited representative.
+Vote and Representation: Each Newspaper member shall be entitled to one vote at all meetings of the members of the Association, whether such vote be cast in the person of the duly appointed delegate or by his duly accredited representative.

-(A) Privileged Members are not entitled to vote.
+(A) Privileged members are not entitled to vote.

-(B) Associate Members are not entitled to vote.
+(B) Associate members are not entitled to vote.

+(C) Each Publication Associate member shall be entitled to one vote for the at-large Board of Director position.

 ARTICLE XIII